knowit/kubernetes-workshop/docs/_docs/workshop/label.md

 ## Task 1
 Deploy the Pod from the previous section again.
-Edit the pod using `kubectl`, and change the label.
+Edit the pod using `kubectl edit`, and change the label.
 Verify by getting the pods and using `--show-labels`.
 Alternatively you can change the yaml file before redeploying.
-Try both ways !
+Try both ways!

 <details>
  <summary>Solution</summary>